- Discuss third-party negotiations

 Very often conciliators act only as a communication conduit between the parties and don’t actually perform any specific negotiation duties.

-A consultant is a third-party negotiator who is skilled in conflict management and can add his knowledge and skill to the mix to help the negotiating parties arrive at a conclusion.
+A consultant is a third-party negotiator who is skilled in conflict management and can add their knowledge and skill to the mix to help the negotiating parties arrive at a conclusion.
 A consultant will help parties learn to understand and work with each other, so this approach has a longer-term focus to build bridges between the conflicting parties.

 A real estate agent is an excellent example of a third-party negotiator who is considered a consultant.
 People who are looking to buy a house might not understand the ins and outs of earnest money deposit, title insurance and document fees.
-A real estate agent will not only explain all of that, but prepare the purchase agreement and make the offer on behalf of her client.
+A real estate agent will not only explain all of that, but prepare the purchase agreement and make the offer on behalf of their client.

 Finally, a mediator is a neutral, third party who helps facilitate a negotiated solution.
-The mediator may use reasoning and persuasion, he may suggest alternatives.
+The mediator may use reasoning and persuasion, they may suggest alternatives.
 Parties using a mediator must be motivated to settle the issue, or mediation will not work.
 Mediation differs from arbitration in that there is not a guaranteed settlement.

 Mediators are most commonly found as third-party negotiators for labor disputes.
 If a labor union and a company come together to discuss contract terms, a mediator may be employed to assist in ironing out all the issues that need extra attention—like vacation days and percentage of raise.